zeemeng/dots/manpage/src/setdots.1.md

 *$PKG_REPO/\<package_name\>/data/*
 :   Optional.
 Directory which contains package configuration files and data.
 If setup scripts (see below) for the associated package are not provided, by default when the package is set up / configured, all files within this directory are symlinked to the location specified by the PKG_CONFIG_DEST environment variable.
 Similarly, if setup scripts for the associated package are not provided, by default when the package configuration is removed / unset by **setdots**, those symlinks are removed.

+*$PKG_REPO/\<package_name\>/platform*
+:   Optional.
+If this file exists, its content shall be a newline-separated list of case insensitive BRE patterns that may match any part of the *uname -s* command's output on platforms/operating systems for which the package is compatible with.
+Packages which designate such a platform compatibility list will *ONLY* be subject to any operation on its supported platforms.

 *$PKG_REPO/\<package_name\>/noinstall*
 :   Optional.
 If this file exists, installation for this package is ALWAYS skipped.